CaolanRadford/Unity-Samples/README.md

 # Samples
 Sample code from my latest project: 'Ratbag'.
 This repo is intended to give an idea of how I currently like to program through Unity using C#.
+I have provided examples of patterns that I have found particularly useful, including: A finite state machine, lots of observer/subscribers, a service locator to avoid global state, adaptors to sit on top of unity components, a humble object used for unit testing.

 Disclaimer: